Medication: Prescription drug history

 Stimulants such as Ritalin (methylphenidate) came to be pervasive tools for behavior management and modification in young children.
 Ritalin was first marketed in 1955 for narcolepsy; its potential users were middle-aged and the elderly.
-It wasn't until some time in the 1980s along with hyperactivity in children that Ritalin came onto the market.
-Medical use of methlyphenidate is predominantly for symptoms of attention deficit/hyperactivity disorder (ADHD).
+It was not until some time in the 1980s along with hyperactivity in children that Ritalin came onto the market.
+Medical use of methylphenidate is predominantly for symptoms of attention deficit hyperactivity disorder (ADHD).
 Consumption of methylphenidate in the U.S. out-paced all other countries between 1991 and 1999.
 Significant growth in consumption was also evident in Canada, New Zealand, Australia, and Norway.
 Currently, 85% of the world's methylphenidate is consumed in America.

-The first minor tranquilizer was Meprobamate.
+The first minor tranquilizer was meprobamate.
 Only fourteen months after it was made available, meprobamate had become the country's largest-selling prescription drug.
 By 1957, meprobamate had become the fastest-growing drug in history.
 The popularity of meprobamate paved the way for Librium and Valium, two minor tranquilizers that belonged to a new chemical class of drugs called the benzodiazepines.
 These were drugs that worked chiefly as anti-anxiety agents and muscle relaxants.
 The first benzodiazepine was Librium.
 Three months after it was approved, Librium had become the most prescribed tranquilizer in the nation.
 Three years later, Valium hit the shelves and was ten times more effective as a muscle relaxant and anti-convulsant.
 Valium was the most versatile of the minor tranquilizers.
 Later came the widespread adoption of major tranquilizers such as chlorpromazine and the drug reserpine.
 In 1970, sales began to decline for Valium and Librium, but sales of new and improved tranquilizers, such as Xanax, introduced in 1981 for the newly created diagnosis of panic disorder, soared.

 Mevacor (lovastatin) is the first and most influential statin in the American market.
 The 1991 launch of Pravachol (pravastatin), the second available in the United States, and the release of Zocor (simvastatin) made Mevacor no longer the only statin on the market.

 In 1998, Viagra was released as a treatment for erectile dysfunction.